dell/csm-docs/content/docs/deployment/csmoperator/modules/resiliency.md

 ## Prerequisite

-The first thing to remember about _CSM for Resiliency_ is that it only takes action on pods configured with the designated label.
-Both the key and the value have to match what is in the resiliency module configuration.
-CSM for Resiliency emits a log message at startup with the label key and value it is using to monitor pods:
+When utilizing CSM for Resiliency module, it is crucial to note that it will solely act upon pods that have been assigned a designated label.
+This label must have both a key and a value that match what has been set in the resiliency module configuration.
+Upon startup, CSM for Resiliency generates a log message that displays the label key and value being used to monitor pods.:

  ```
  labelSelector: {map[podmon.dellemc.com/driver:csi-vxflexos]